Dr. Lizzie values healthy smiles at Creative Pediatric Dentistry

 Despite the fact that COVID has been a setback for children’s dental health overall, O’Dell encourages parents to prioritize again their children’s smiles by sticking to a daily routine; offering healthy snack options like cheese, whole grains and nuts; and by frequent brushing and flossing.

-“Brushing and flossing at bedtime is most important,” O’Dell says.
+“Brushing and flossing at bedtime is most important,” O’Dell said.
 “Hang in there!
 Try to get in with your local dentist if you have had to postpone your child’s cleaning.”

 There is one other thing that lights up Dr. Lizzie O’Dell’s office every day, besides the bright lights and colorful walls.